Drennan98/Super-Sports-Quiz/README.md

-# Welcome to the Super Sports Quiz!
+# Welcome to the Super Sports Quiz

 This project is inspired by my passion for sport.
 So I made a quiz containing some pretty straightforward questions.
 The quiz is accessible to anyone!